suzie13/Sushma_S_Chandra/projects/Quadrotor_Autonomous_Control/index.md

         type: paragraph
         title: "Safety"
         body: " When in manual control i.e while using the keyboard or joystick the heartbeat was measured <br>
         to know if the quadrotor is even connected to these input devices or not.
-There is a pause button or control, and a kill or shutdown button or control that is incorporated.
-The pitch There is a maximum and minimum thrust and indirect speed or neutral power assigned to the control (keyboard or joystick).
+There is a pause button that stops the motors, and a shutdown button that kills the program and stops the motors that is incorporated.
+        There is a maximum and minimum thrust and indirect speed or neutral power assigned to the control (via keyboard or joystick).
         <br>
-        There is also a maximum and minimum angle that is programmed to not exceed for either pitch or roll.
+        There is also a maximum and minimum angle that is programmed to not exceed for either of pitch or roll.
         <br>
         <br>